Group representation constituency: Electoral system

-An electoral division which is a GRC returns the number of MPs designated for the constituency by the President to serve in Parliament.
+An electoral division which is a GRC returns the number of MPs designated for the constituency by the president to serve in Parliament.
 A group of individuals standing together in a GRC is voted for as a team, and not as individual candidates.
-In other words, a successful voter's single vote in an SMC sends to Parliament one MP, and a GRC sends a group of MPs from the same single list depending on how many have been designated for that GRC.
-All elected MPs are selected on a simple plurality voting ("winner takes all") basis.
+Regardless of number of divisions voted for, the winning team is elected via a general ticket winner-take-all system using a plurality voting method.
+In one notable case during the 2015 election, the Workers' Party retained Aljunied GRC by a narrow 1.9% margin or around 2,600 votes; an election recount revealed that WP had won three out of the five divisions by a difference of at least one thousand votes, while PAP won the remaining two divisions by hundreds of votes.
+The marginal victory further demonstrated the effects of how GRC teams are elected.

 A by-election need not be held to fill a vacancy in any GRC triggered by the death or resignation of an MP, even if there are no other minority candidates in that GRC, or any other reason.
 A by-election is required only if all the MPs in a GRC vacate their Parliamentary seats.
-Assuming that such a situation does arise, the Prime Minister would be obliged to call a by-election within a reasonable time, unless he intends to call a general election in the near future.
+Assuming that such a situation does arise, the prime minister would be obliged to call a by-election within a reasonable time, unless he intends to call a general election in the near future.